caldwell619/hosting-static-sites-on-s3/README.md

 At the end of this, you will be able to host your static (html, css, js) websites on AWS S3, allowing others to see your work

-[Here are the slides](https://docs.google.com/presentation/d/1NQ45ex4ZJLJVNc4f_Uf1n93-j-jiRyyGd-57YMIwwVE/edit?usp=sharing) that accompany this repository.
+<a href="https://docs.google.com/presentation/d/1NQ45ex4ZJLJVNc4f_Uf1n93-j-jiRyyGd-57YMIwwVE/edit?usp=sharing" target="_blank" rel="noopener">Here are the slides</a> that accompany this repository.

 ## Who is this for?